kiluazoldick/Course_correct/replit.md

 ## Overview
 Corrige Tes Cours is an AI-powered educational platform for French-speaking university students in Cameroon.
 It aims to enhance studying efficiency through automated course summaries, personalized quizzes, and performance tracking.
 The platform features a sales-focused landing page, an anonymous onboarding flow for conversion optimization, and a comprehensive user dashboard.
 It operates on a freemium model, offering both a free tier and a Premium subscription (1,500 XAF/month) with advanced features.
 Payment is processed via Mobile Money and credit cards through Lygos.
 The business vision is to provide accessible, AI-driven educational tools to improve student outcomes in Cameroon.

-**Latest Update (Jan 2025):** Implemented anonymous onboarding system allowing users to test the app (upload 1 course + generate summary) before creating an account, with seamless migration upon signup to maximize conversion rates.
+**Latest Update (Jan 2025):**
+- Implemented anonymous onboarding system allowing users to test the app (upload 1 course + generate summary) before creating an account, with seamless migration upon signup to maximize conversion rates.
+- **Mobile-First UX (Oct 2025)**: Complete mobile optimization with WhatsApp-style bottom navigation bar.
+Sidebar hidden on mobile (<768px), replaced by fixed bottom nav with 5 items (Home, Cours, Chat, Stats, Profile).
+All dashboard pages optimized with responsive text sizes, compact spacing, and mobile-first layouts while desktop design remains unchanged.

 ## User Preferences
 Preferred communication style: Simple, everyday language.